eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 Lately, I've been thinking about what the package manager for [Austral][austral] is going to look like.
-Dependency resolution is a [surprisingly complex problem][np], so I did a deep dive, and this post explains how to solve the problem in a tractable way.
+Dependency resolution is a [surprisingly complex problem][np], so I did a deep dive, and this post explains how to solve the problem in a way that is tractable and doesn't require reinventing the wheel too much.

 [austral]: https://austral-lang.org/
 [np]: https://research.swtch.com/version-sat